 Common Accommodations in the Online Environment

-Timed exams, in both the face to face and online, present barriers to many students.
+Timed exams, in both the face-to-face and online, present barriers to many students.
 When timed exams are used, extended time is a reasonable accommodation for many students.
 This is typically determined by the campus disability resource office who will send a notification to you.
 When you get such a notification, you will need to provide a longer time for that student to take the exam or quiz.

 In some of the more robust learning management systems, there is a way to provide this accommodation for a specific student.
-If your LMS does not provide this option, you may have to create a separate test for the student and set the appropriate length of time.
+If your LMS does not provide this option, you may have to create a separate exam for the student and set the appropriate length of time.